16 Distinctively Finnish Things to Buy in Helsinki

 Image Courtesy of: Miia Sample

 Karelia is a region in eastern Finland bordering Russia.
 The area is deservedly famous for its traditional and tasty pasties which are also called Kirelian piirakkas; note, though, that there are other piirakka variations than the Karelian version.
 A steady consumption of these rich foods, sometimes sold in street stalls, may add some unwelcome weight, but visitors are usually quite ready to try one.
 They can be habit forming as the pasties are simple, hearty and delicious.
 They also provide different taste sensations.
 The pasties feature a thin rye crust with rice filling.
 Butter, often mixed with a boiled egg, is spread over the heated pastie.
 Crusty ridges, rising in a small pyramidal shape, can surround the oblong shaped pastie.
 Variations include toppings with a variety of Finnish cheeses, slices of ham, roast reindeer, shrimp, or Arctic berries, like lingonberry, cloudberry, and blueberry.
 Trying one kind often leads to trying the others.
-You can find packed Karelian pasties boxes at many stores, such as the Ruoholahti Shopping Centre, situated at Itanerenkatu 21.
+You can find packed Karelian pasties boxes at many stores, such as the Ruoholahti Shopping Centre.
 They’re easily transported, and make excellent gifts.
 A basic six-piece package with either rice or potato filling will cost around $6-7.

 Where to find it: